Tennis-Kyrgios win streak ended by Hurkacz in Canada, Ruud strolls into semis | Sports-Games

 Tennis-Kyrgios win streak ended by Hurkacz in Canada, Ruud strolls into semis

-Nick Kyrgios's nine-match winning streak ended in the Canadian Masters semi-finals on Friday when eighth-seeded Pole Hubert Hurkacz blasted his way to a 7-6(4) 6-7(5) 6-1 victory.
+Nick Kyrgios's nine-match winning streak ended in the Canadian Masters semi-finals when eighth-seeded Pole Hubert Hurkacz blasted his way to a 7-6(4) 6-7(5) 6-1 victory on Friday.

 "Nick has been playing really unbelievable throughout the past few months," said Hurkacz.
 "Battling against him, it's very challenging, but it's also fun.
 "He can make every single shot.
 He doesn't really have that many weaknesses, if any.
 I was just trying to serve good and stay aggressive."